-The Group has reported a net loss for the year of \$541,829 and negative cash from operating activities of \$265, 952.
-Its current assets of \$4,258,467 exceeds the current liabilities of \$3,728,840,
+The Group has reported a net loss for the year of \$1,700,700 and negative cash from operating activities of \$328,145.
+Its current assets of \$5,537,789 exceed the current liabilities of \$3,948,176.

-This financial report is prepared on the going concern basis, which contemplates continuity of normal business activities and realization of assets and settlement of liabilities in the ordinary course of business.
+This financial report is prepared on the going concern basis, which contemplates continuity of normal business activities and realisation of assets and settlement of liabilities in the ordinary course of business.
 The ability of the Group to continue to pay its debts as and when they fall due is dependent upon the Group's ability to generate positive cash flows through its existing business and/or raising of further equity.

 The Group has continued to improve on its performance which includes generating revenue from its Collagen plant in Collie, Western Australia.
-Its recent signing of exclusive distribution agreements of its patented Ovine Collagen in North Asia and South East Asia with German giant Behn Meyer and American corporation Connell Bros.
-Company has set the Group in the right direction to be in the black for the first time since its incorporation.
+The signing of exclusive distribution agreements of its patented Ovine

+Collagen in North Asia and South East Asia with German giant Behn Meyer and American corporation Connell Bros which has generated more than 5,000kg of orders has boosted the company's confidence in securing much higher revenue from this category in the near future.